AI in Data Management: Benefits, Examples, and Best Practices

 1. Start with a clear use case

-Pinpoint a real business challenge—like improving forecasting accuracy or streamlining data prep—before applying AI.
+Pinpoint a real business challenge (like improving forecasting accuracy or streamlining data prep) before applying AI.
 A focused use case helps you measure value early and scale responsibly.

 2. Prioritize clean, reliable data

 AI is only as good as the data it learns from.
-Invest time upfront in data quality—removing duplicates, standardizing formats, and resolving inconsistencies.
+Invest time upfront in data quality: removing duplicates, standardizing formats, and resolving inconsistencies.

 3. Balance automation with human insight

 Let AI handle the repetitive work, but keep people in the loop for context, strategy, and final decisions.
 Human judgment is essential, especially when the stakes are high.
+Automating decisions that seem routine but actually require contextual understanding, like approving data access requests or resolving duplicate records where business rules vary by department, is where I've seen teams stumble most often.

 4. Build with transparency and ethics in mind